UCL-PSEM/ALSPAC_SNP_Extraction/README.md

 ### 2) Modify Params File

 This file tells the script where to find the QCed dataset, where to find the SNP list, and where to output the results.
-It can be easily accessed and altered using a command such as vim.
+It can be easily accessed and altered using a command such as

+'vim params`

 ### 3) Install and Run Script